tler-liu/sscl/README.md

 ## Validation

 `validate.py` can be used to run validation testing on a given model file.
 Note that the settings should match exactly that of the settings used for training.
+Also note that `train.py` already implements this functionality at the end of the training loop.
+This file just makes it possible to regenerate these artifacts.

 Example script to initiate validation on a given dataset, percentage of labeled data, and hyperparameters: